ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

 ### Step 8: Display your Server-Driven Screen

-It's very simple to show a Server-Driven screen.
+It's very simple to show a server-driven screen.
 Now that all Beagle's configuration is done, you just have to follow these steps:

 * Open the file `MainActivity.kt`
 * State the `intent` as listed below.
 It will define the address of screen's informations on the backend you configured.